ColinKennedy/rez_developer_packages/rez_sphinx/documentation/source/configuring_rez_sphinx.rst

        }
    }

+The value, ``"https://schema.readthedocs.io/en/latest"``, must be the root documentation which contains a `objects.inv`_ file.
 When building your documentation, if a Rez package named ``schema`` is found but its `package.py`_ doesn't define the documentation properly, ``https://schema.readthedocs.io/en/latest`` is used as a fallback.